 The Provost will select one-two additional member(s) of the cohort in consultation with senior MSU leaders, from among the rest of the MSU faculty, academic staff, and support staff.

 If your MSU appointment is not as a faculty member in the tenure system, NSCL, Library, or Health Programs system, and you wish to pursue the ALP, please contact your dean, vice president, or other senior administrator who can indicate their support for your participation.
-Please have them send a letter addressing why would be a good candidate for the program (no longer than one page) to Cindi Leverich at email@example.com to indicate your interest.
+Please have them send a letter addressing why would be a good candidate for the program (no longer than one page) to Cindi Leverich at email@example.com by February 6, 2020.